Best LLM for RAG: comparison of top 3-5 providers (2026)

 How does grounding and citation quality differ?

-Cohere Command R+ has the strongest native citation API — it returns per-claim source spans.
-Claude follows instructions to inline cite well but does not expose structured citation objects.
-Gemini 2.5 Pro and GPT-4o cite reliably when prompted but require post-processing to extract structured references.
-For regulated industries, Cohere is the lowest-friction option.
+Cohere Command A has the strongest native citation API — it returns per-claim source spans.
+Claude follows inline-citation instructions well but exposes no structured citation objects.
+Gemini and GPT cite reliably when instructed but without a machine-readable provenance structure.
+If citations must be auditable, Command A is the only structured option here — bounded by its 8K output ceiling.

 Do I need long context or better retrieval?